Posted On Jan 27, 2021

 Limiting phosphorus by eating more fruits and vegetables and cutting down on dairy and meat

-Reducing potassium intake found in high amount in citrus fruits, bananas, oranges, tomatoes, etc
+Reducing potassium intake found in high amounts in citrus fruits, bananas, oranges, tomatoes, etc

 Limiting fluid intake